TeodorStevanovic/React_Event_Handlers/README.md

 # MyButton Component

-A simple React component that displays a button and uses a declarative approach to handle the click event.
-When the user clicks the button, the message "Clicked" is logged in the console.
+The MyButton component has been updated to function as a counter.
+It includes two buttons: "+" to increment and "−" to decrement the count.
+The onClick event handler is used to manage the count state changes.

 # React Multiple Event Handlers Example